-You will find a variety of resources to help you in your role on the Ecclesiastical Insurance website www.ecclesiastical.com/church including guidance on a wide range of subjects such as health and safety, security, fire safety, event planning, theft of metal and building works.
+You will find a variety of resources to help you in your role on the Ecclesiastical Insurance website ecclesiastical.com/church including guidance on a wide range of subjects such as health and safety, security, fire safety, event planning, theft of metal and building works.
 Links to common useful resources for churchwardens are contained in the appendix.
 Ecclesiastical Insurance is owned by a charity, the Benefact Trust, which uses the profits the Group returns to make grants to Christian churches and charities.

-If you have a question regarding your policy, your activities or training please get in touch with Ecclesiastical Insurance on the number below.
-And watch out on their website as additional content is always being developed.
-They are currently working on a series of short videos on popular topics for you to view at your leisure.
+If you have a question regarding your policy, your activities or training please get in touch with Ecclesiastical Insurance on the number below, or your own provider if that is not Ecclesiastical.
+The Ecclesiastical Insurance website is always being developed, with additional content.
+They have a suite of 'Made Simple Documents', which will help you in your role.
+See 'Church insurance made simple' under ecclesiastical.com/church.